Umuzi-org/ACN-syllabus/content/projects/first-personal-website/_index.md

 The HTML and CSS should be developed in a logical way with good naming conventions that would allow another developer to easily understand and build upon your code.

-Your web page files and folders should be organised and named in a logical manner.
+Your web page files and folders should be organized and named in a logical manner.

 Once you have finished your design and are satisfied with the style and content, upload the website to be hosted on GitHub Pages.

+Please submit a link to your website.
+DO NOT submit a link to your github repo.
+We dont want to clone your website, we want to look at what you built.

+To learn more about Github Pages visit this link https://guides.github.com/features/pages/

-Requirements:
+### Requirements:

 - Website can be a single page or have multiple pages (the structure is up to you), but it must contain the following information:
   - About me